 By: Garin Kilpatrick

-Klout has netted two rounds of investment totaling $10 million, which is why I am surprised that their site has been a bit glitchy for me from time to time.
-Nonetheless Klout has become a standard of social media influence online so I have created this article for you if you are one of the many people who want to increase your klout score.
+Klout has become a standard of social media influence online so I have created this article for you if you are one of the many people who want to increase your Klout score.

 At first I was skeptical about Klout but since then I have taken a liking to the site as I have used it to discover some different ways to re-discover people in my network and increase my influence.